 If you are employing people you will need to run a payroll in order to pay them.
 This involves you calculating net pay, income tax and National Insurance contributions (for each employee and you as an employer).
 You will also need to calculate pension contributions, report to HMRC (under RTI) and make payments for PAYE to HMRC every month.
 All this can be time consuming and daunting.
 It also takes you away from the main focus of your business.
 This is why outsourcing your payroll can be more cost-effective.

-As a registered agent with HMRC for PAYE with 25 years payroll experience I can provide a tailored payroll service to meet your individual needs including:
+As an HMRC registered agent for PAYE with 25 years payroll experience Moore Financial Management can provide a tailored payroll service to meet your individual needs including: